karabaja4/mimejs/README.md

 }
 ```

-Use this object to configure the command used when a URL is detected.
+Use this object to configure the command used when a URL parameter is detected.

 ## Logging